noppoMan/node-mariadb/README.md

 =========================

 Node-mariadb is a pure javascript client for mariadb.
+Some Drivers have compatibility with mysql.
 Our goal is supporting almost functions and protocols of mariadb.

 <b>The latest version of node-mariadb supported only HandlerSocket Driver(ver 0.1.1).</b>